(1959 - )

-Born in Berkley, California, Mark is the son of noted Tesuque Pueblo painter, Patrick Swazo-Hinds.
-He moved to the Santa Fe in 1968 and then to Tesuque Pueblo in 1972.
-After studying art at Haskell Indian Junior College and then the University of Kansas, Mark graduated from the Institute of American Art in Santa Fe, New Mexico, in 1981.
+Mark Swazo-Hinds is the son of famed Tesuque Pueblo painter, Patrick Swazo-Hinds.
+Mark was born in Berkley, California, relocated to Santa Fe in 1968 and moved to Tesuque Pueblo, New Mexico, in 1972.
+After studying art at Haskell Indian Junior College and the University of Kansas, Mark graduated from the famed Institute of American Art in Santa Fe, New Mexico, in 1981.
 He studied under noted artist, Allen Houser.